 Designate one of the Commission members to act in the role of Chair at any meeting where the Chair and Vice Chair cannot attend;

-Assign members to serve on Committees.
+Assign members to serve on Committees and appoint Committee Chairs.

 The VICE CHAIR shall:

 In the absence or request of the Chair, preside at Commission meetings and have the duties, powers, and prerogatives of the Chair.